uaarkoti/uaarkoti.github.io/_posts/2015-06-11-jenkins-workflow-getting-started.markdown

 - **Update plugins** - Make sure you have the latest Workflow plugins by going to Manage Jenkins --> Manage Plugins -> Updates and selecting any `Workflow` related updates.
 Restart Jenkins after the updates are complete.
 As of this writing the latest version is 1.6
 - **Global libraries Repo** - Jenkins exposes a Git repository for hosting global libraries meant to be reused across multiple CD pipelines managed on the Master.
 We will setup this repository so you can build on it to create your own custom libraries.
 If this is a fresh Jenkins Install and you haven't setup this git repository, follow these instructions to setup.

->> Before proceeding to the next steps, make sure your Jenkins instance is running
+Before proceeding to the next steps, make sure your Jenkins instance is running {: .notice}

 {% highlight bash %}